hwdeboer1977/midnight-polisZK/docs/benefit.md

 What the relay never sees: any salary.
 Leaves are built from commitments and payee bindings, both already public and both opaque.
-The one non-public input is the termination opening, which carries months worked and a claim-key hash — not an amount.
+The one non-public input is the termination opening, which carries months worked — not an amount.

+It also records the tree's **leaf digests** under `DATA_DIR/claim-digests.json`, which is what `GET /api/claim-tree` serves.
+Digests, never leaves: a digest is the hash of a leaf nobody can invert, and it is all a claimant needs to build a path.

 ### What the trust actually is